-When the car was first invented, a naive investor might have thought that virtually every automobile stock was guaranteed to succeed.
-At one point, there were 2,000 separate car brands just in the United States.
+When the car was first invented, a naïve investor might have thought that virtually every automobile stock was guaranteed to succeed.
+At one point, there were 2,000 separate car brands just in the US.
 Of course, those didn’t all last.

 “If you had foreseen, in the early days of cars, how this industry would develop, you would have said, ‘Here is the road to riches,'” Buffett writes.
 “So what did we progress to by the 1990s?” he asks.
 “After corporate carnage that never let up, we came down to three US car companies.”

 He observes that the airplane industry suffered similarly.
 While the technological innovation was even more impressive than the car, the industry as a whole could be said to have failed most of its investors.
 By 1992, the collection of all airline companies produced in the US had produced a total of no profits whatsoever.